simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 Real-life transactions sometimes involve more than one date - eg the date you write a cheque, and the date it clears in your bank.
-When you want to model this, eg for more accurate balances, you can specify individual [posting dates](#posting-dates).
+When you want to model this, for more accurate daily balances, you can specify individual [posting dates](#posting-dates).

-Or, you can use the older *secondary date* feature.
-(Ledger calls it auxiliary date or effective date.)
+Or, you can use the older *secondary date* feature (Ledger calls it auxiliary date or effective date).
-But I would recommend avoiding this feature; posting dates are almost always clearer and simpler.
-We support it mainly for compatibility.
+Note: we support this for compatibility, but I usually recommend avoiding this feature; posting dates are almost always clearer and simpler.
 <!-- (Secondary dates require you to remember to use them consistently in -->
 <!-- your journal, and to choose them or not for each report.) -->

 A secondary date is written after the primary date, following an equals sign.
-The primary date's year will be used if the year is omitted.
+If the year is omitted, the primary date's year is assumed.
 When running reports, the primary (left) date is used by default, but with the `--date2` flag (or `--aux-date` or `--effective`), the secondary (right) date will be used instead.